 “I had this fear that if I came out with it, then people would interpret decisions that I would make, if they’re abnormal, as like, ‘Oh, she’s just not thinking rationally,’ Bognanno admits, going on to detail some slightly tone-deaf reactions to her “coming out”.

 “One time it was just brushed off, or someone was like, ‘Oh, I would’ve never guessed that.’
 It’s just like, ‘How the fuck would you have?
 You’re not in my brain.
 You don’t want to die when I want to die.’
 You know what I’m saying?
 Like, ‘You have no idea.’
 It’s just such a personal thing.
 While you’re there, you just feel so unrelatable, so telling it to somebody isn’t the first thing you’re going to do because it’s just going to make you feel even further away.”

-Relief for the musician finally did come after various medication trials and attendance at a Nashville support group where for the first time, she heard others expressing the same thoughts and feelings she’d experienced.
+Relief for the musician finally came after various medication trials and attendance at a Nashville support group where, for the first time, she heard others expressing the same thoughts and feelings she’d experienced.

 “It blew my mind, because I had felt so alone in the whole process.
 I think you just get used to that.
 You just get used to thinking that there’s no one else you can really relate to, so telling it to somebody is just like, what’s it going to do anyway?
 Are you going to do the research to understand what that means?
 Probably not.
 You’re not going to know how it feels.
 If anything else, you’re just going to think I’m unstable.”

 As a woman in a rock band Alicia Bognanno has faced it all – microaggressions from people doubting her technical know-how, the weight of feeling like she represents her gender, not just herself, in the studio and a general exhaustion at being constantly on the defence.